VonHeikemen/devlog/content/tools/how-to-survive-without-multiple-cursors-in-vim.md

 ### Search selection and apply macro

 Yet another alternative to the `g` command.
 Because maybe we don't want to make a regular expresion to search.
-Most of the time I just want to select something, search it, and then apply a macro.
+Most of the time I just want to select something, search it, then apply a macro.
 We already know how to do all those things, let's just put the pieces together.

 Remember this guy?